MAD MAXMOVIE REVIEW

 "We've come for our friend arriving on the train."

 For the Nightriders, the death of their leader means it's time for revenge and vengeance.
 So they go on a violent crime spree of rape and mayhem to bring "The Bronze" to them, knowing that the mysterious Interceptor will be among them.

 Soon Max and Jim Goose come upon two citizens who were gang raped in the outlaw biker's drink and drug fueled rage - which was also their merriment.

 One of the Nightriders, Johnnie the Boy (Tim Burns: THE CHAIN REACTION, CASSANDRA), got left behind, too whacked out of his skull to ride.

 In his stupor, Johnnie keeps hollering out "Nightrider!"

 Except that isn't the way the outlaw bikers meant to have it go down.
 The new leader, Toecutter (Hugh Keays-Byrne: THE CHAIN REACTION, STARSHIP), sends Bubba (Geoff Parry: THE BIG HURT) back to town to bail Johnnie out of jail.
-It's clear that Bubba has no love or respect for junkie Johnnie, but Toecutter admires his other charms.
+It's clear that Bubba is contemptuous toward junkie Johnnie, but Toecutter admires his other charms.

 It finally comes to an impotent court case where the frightened townspeople refuse to testify against a single member of The Nightriders, so long as the rest ride free.
 So Johnnie is out, Nolo Contendre - no contest.